Scheduler, Webserver, Executor, Metastore

 Practice Airflow Interview Questions

-Build the orchestration knowledge that interviewers test for.
-Write DAGs, debug scheduling issues, and understand the architecture deeply.
+Build the orchestration knowledge interviewers test for.
+Write DAGs, debug scheduling issues, and learn the architecture.